 These include both internal and external entities that are sometimes not direct users of the program.
 Depending on your industry you might, for instance, have regulators who won’t necessarily log into your internal systems.
 All the same, you will have to set up your CRM so that it facilitates compliance.

 Think about partners like suppliers and distributors, whose systems you may want to link with your new setup.
-And then there are, of course, your internal users – different departments that will have different concerns, but will nonetheless depend on data generated across teams in order for them to function optimally.
+And then there are, of course, your internal users – different departments that will have different concerns, but will nonetheless depend on data generated across teams for them to function optimally.

 Collect and Organize Existing Data